dcatan89/CryptoDex/README.md

 I want to implement a graph feature that shows the progression of market change  within a time period like 8 or 24 hours.

 ## Technologies Used:
-  -JavaScript
+  - JavaScript
-  -HTML
+  - HTML
-  -CSS3
+  - CSS3
-  -RESTful API
+  - RESTful API
-  -AJAX
+  - AJAX
-  -Media-queries for responsive design
+  - Media-queries for responsive design
-  -SmokePaprika's API
+  - SmokePaprika's API

 ## Preview